 A copy of the tax bill was not provided and was not available.
-Source: DatatreeTHe subject are currently city owned.
+Source: Datatree The subject property is currently city owned.

 HIGHEST AND BEST USE

 According to the Dictionary of Real Estate Appraisal a publication of The Appraisal Institute, highest and best use is defined as: